-Concept Definition Cloud A Salesforce name for a loose federation of features that help you accomplish certain types activities, such as selling products, supporting your customers, or collaborating with your coworkers.
-Two common examples you'll come across are Service Cloud and Sales Cloud .
+Concept Definition Cloud A Salesforce name for a loose federation of features that help you accomplish certain types activities, such as selling products or supporting your customers.
+Two common examples are Service Cloud and Sales Cloud .
 Cloud Computing Technology that enables Internet-based services that let you sign up and log in through a browser.
 Salesforce delivers its service in the cloud.
 Other familiar cloud computing services include Google Apps and Amazon.com.
 Software as a Service (SaaS) Software delivered not by traditional means (such as on disk) but in the cloud, as a service.
 There's nothing to download or install, and updates are automatic.
-Trust A Salesforce term for its company-wide commitment to building and delivering the most secure, fast, and reliable cloud-based service available.
-Created to enhance customer success, trust.salesforce.com is a systems status website giving Salesforce customers and the community access to real-time and historical system performance information and updates, incident reports and maintenance schedules across all its key system components. trust.salesforce.com is free to all members of the Salesforce community.
+Trust A Salesforce term for its company-wide commitment to building and delivering the most secure, fast, and reliable cloud-based service available. trust.salesforce.com is a systems status website that provides Salesforce customers and the community access to real-time and historical system performance information and updates.
+It also lists incident reports and maintenance schedules across all its key system components. trust.salesforce.com is free to all members of the Salesforce community.